 An external analysis that analyzes your company’s customers, product positioning, and competition.

-A list of strategic objectives that include your company’s GAP analysis results, key success factors, KPIs, and high-level business objectives.
+A list of strategic objectives that includes your company’s GAP analysis results, key success factors, KPIs, and high-level business objectives.

 A list of goals, measures, targets, and initiatives that allows you to develop your balanced scorecard strategy map, brand scorecard, and your program deployment schedule.